-When it comes time to get down to business, though, most of us don't know where to start in order to maximize our workout.
+When it comes time to get down to business, though, most of us don't know where to start in order to maximize our workouts.
 Should I drink or eat beforehand?
 What about stretching?
 Or maybe I should be taking a supplement?
 The questions are seemingly endless, and when it comes to our health, we don't like to mess around.
-We decided to round up all of our tips from our favorite fitness experts and scientific studies to get to the bottom of things.
+So we decided to round up tips from our favorite fitness experts and scientific studies to get to the bottom of things.

 We know—stretching before a workout seems like an obvious trick to having an effective trip to the gym.
-But you'd be surprised at how many people either rush through this important step or even disregard it altogether.
-"Stretching will warm up the muscles and protect you from becoming sore post-workout," explains Ilana Kugel, creative director of Koral Activewear.
+But you'd be surprised how many people either rush through this important step or disregard it altogether.
+"Stretching will warm up the muscles and protect you from becoming sore post-workout," explains Ilana Kugel, co-founder and creative director of Koral Activewear.
 Skipping this step could be the make-or-break factor of your entire exercise routine.

 Foam rollers are a rising fitness trend that numerous celebrities and trainers are raving about.
-Not only can it be used therapeutically to relieve stress, but it's also a powerful and simple tool that is extremely beneficial for the body, as it can boost circulation, stimulate the lymphatic system to help eradicate toxins, and make muscles look and feel suppler and more youthful.
+Not only can one be used therapeutically to relieve stress, but it's also a powerful and simple tool that is extremely beneficial for the body, as it can boost circulation, stimulate the lymphatic system to help eradicate toxins, and make muscles look and feel suppler and more youthful.

 Eat and Drink Wisely

 However, it is important to note that while supplements can help curb fatigue and improve concentration during workouts, researchers have yet to find that they produce a substantial effect on body composition.
-So try out a supplement if you find yourself bowing out midway through your routine, as it can help your overall mindset, but don't expect your body to transform overnight.
+So consider trying out a supplement if you find yourself bowing out midway through your routine, as it can help your overall mindset, but don't expect your body to transform overnight.
 And be sure to check with your physician to make sure that adding a supplement is the right choice for you.